havardt/PasswordValidator/README.md

 This library defines 11 predefined checks and an easy way to implement custom checks.

 ## Usage
+1. Download the .dll file.
+(See releases)
-1. Add the .dll file into your project.
+2. Add the .dll file into your project.
    In Visual Studio go to: <i>Solution explorer > Dependencies > Add reference > browse </i> and select the .dll file.<br/>
-2. Code
+3. Code

 Example validator with predefined basic checks.
 ```C#